 Earlier this month, the consultation on the government’s plan to digitalise the tax system by 2020 came to an end.
 The plans have been welcomed by many but some experts have warned that these changes could be challenging for a significant amount of small businesses.

-These changes were first proposed in the budget of March 2015 when the government announced its new vision for a transformed tax system.
+These changes were first proposed in the budget of March 2015 when the government announced its new vision for a transformed digital tax system.
 This vision was later accompanied by the publication of ‘Making Tax Digital’ a series of proposals complete with a view for how the digital tax system could look.

 The proposals for the tax system focus on a few main areas that should make the tax system more user friendly and fully digital.
-The areas covered by the proposals include:

 - Eradicating bureaucratic form filling